heptarch/heptarch.github.io/drafts/rbl2.md

 members will differentiate and start to build out the teams to pursue these strategies.
 At this point, hiring might begin to look more like Bell.

-But some of the core team should remain in the full-time role of articulating the shape of problem space.
+But some core members should continue articulating the shape of problem space, full-time.
+They can feed in local data from individual labs, who will not only take core samples but expand them out into wells, and feed global data back.
-But the core remains partially coupled in case --- as happens with the best-laid plans --- things go awry, or more optimistically, there is something new to discover.
+To facilitate this, lab heads should remain loosely coupled to the core.

-This "core-forward" approach is driven both by the logistics of hiring as well as priors about how to solve problems.
+This "core-forward" approach seems by a number of considerations.

+both by the logistics of hiring as well as priors about how to solve problems.
 In particular, Bell's track record suggests that a critical mass of interdisciplinary knowledge, animated by collaborative synergy, is more effective than a single obsessive brain